dadikovi/markdown-webserver/README.md

 # markdown-webserver
 This is a simple NodeJS application which can turn a directory structure with markdown files into a webserver.
-**Beta version, still under development.**

 ## Installation

 *Requirements:* NodeJS.

-1. Checkout this repository.
+1. Clone this repository.
 2. Run `npm install` command in the cloned directory.
 3. You can start the server by `node index.js -p <path-to-root-directory>` command.

 The server will discover the given directory recursively, and will serve the found markdown files similiar to a wiki website.

-## Configuration
+## Customization

-There is not much configuration possibility yet...
+There is not much customize possibility yet...

 - You can create a `.markdown-webserver` directory in the root directory.
 The server will recognize the following files in this directory:
     - `COPYRIGHT.md` - rendered at the bottom of the left menu